PlanetPolly/PlanetPolly.github.io/researchexperience.md

 *   **The Mismatch:** Investigated the anomaly where the reductive desorption onset potential of Mixed Self-assembled Monolayers (SAMs) did not correlate linearly with surface coverage.
 *   **Surface Quantification:** Synthesized a **Cl-terminated thiol** tag and utilized **XPS** to quantify the precise elemental composition before and after desorption.
-*   **Mechanism Revealed:** Found that the discrepancy was driven by **phase separation** within the monolayer.
+*   **Key Insight:** Found that the discrepancy was driven by **phase separation** within the monolayer.
 The choice of solvent (Ethanol vs. Chloroform vs. DCM) during assembly fundamentally altered the domain formation, thereby changing the electrochemical stability.

 ---